mozilla-conduit/conduit-docs/phabricator-user.rst

    :alt: Screenshot of BMO login button

 After you've done so, you'll be redirected back to Phabricator, where you will be prompted to create a new Phabricator account.
+On this form, the "Real Name" field is taken from your BMO account's real name.
+If your BMO real name also contains the ``:<ircnick>`` convention, that is, a username starting with a colon, it will be extracted and placed into the Phabricator account's username field.
+Common surrounding punctuation, e.g. parentheses (``()``) and brackets (``[]``) will be stripped out and discarded.
+If you've used some other way to separate or emphasize your username, you'll have to remove the extraneous characters from the Real Name field manually before clicking "Register Account".
+The following screenshot shows the account-creation form, with default values, for a BMO user with the real name "Phabricator Test [:phabtest]".

 .. image:: images/create-account.png
    :align: center
    :alt: Screenshot of account-creation form

-The "Real Name" field is taken from your BMO account's real name.
-If your BMO real name also contains the ircnick convention, that is, a username starting with a colon, it will be extracted and placed into the Phabricator account's username field.
-Note that if you surrounded it with parentheses, brackets, or other punctuation, you may need to strip that out of the Phabricator real name field as well.
-Above is a screenshot of the account-creation form for a BMO user with the real name "Phabricator Test [:phabtest]".
-Before clicking "Register Account" the remaining "[]" should be deleted from the real name.
 Note that the username field is mandatory, so if you didn't have one automatically filled in, you'll have to pick one.